WikiNeo/wikineo.github.io/_posts/2022-12/2022-12-16-mysqldump-PROCESS.md

 ---
-title: 'Access denied; you need (at least one of) the PROCESS privilege(s) for this operation' when trying to dump tablespaces'
+title: "Access denied; you need (at least one of) the PROCESS privilege(s) for this operation' when trying to dump tablespaces"
 published: true
 tags: MySQL
 ---